Latest On Sergio Romo

 [RELATED: Updated Dodgers Depth Chart]

 Still, it seems that Los Angeles did well to land Romo on a one-year commitment.
 Last time he hit the market, he landed back with the Giants for two years and $15MM.
-MLBTR had predicted much the same this winter, pegging Romo for another two year pact at a $14MM salary.
+MLBTR had predicted much the same this winter, pegging Romo for another two year pact at a $7MM annual rate.
 (While that appears to have been off, MLBTR’s Tim Dierkes did correctly guess the landing spot.)

 Romo presumably slot in with Pedro Baez as part of the righty setup unit in front of closer Kenley Jansen.
 The move deepens a unit that could also be bolstered by whatever pitchers fail to crack a rotation that’s exceedingly deep — albeit also filled with a number of pitchers who come with health questions.